-As the housing market begins to turn around and builders begin the process of mass production again, insurance companies also are once again ready and willing to take on the responsibility.
+Considering the Real Estate Market is solid, with quality Real Estate Agents, and builders in the process of mass production, our insurance companies are also ready to take on the responsibility.
 The growth in our area is increasing the need of HOMEOWNERS, FLOOD and UMBRELLA coverage.
 With the good fortune that we have had in the past few years’ homeowners are once again in a very fortunate position to have options.
 However Premiums are going up so EDUCATION is key.